actininium/actininium.github.io/README.md

-# actininium.github.io
+# alexmaplestone.github.io
-A blog of thoughts
+A blog of thoughts.
+Feel free to look around.